jcupitt/ruby-vips8/README.md

 The older vips7-based [ruby-vips](https://github.com/jcupitt/ruby-vips)
 gem is still being maintained.

-`ruby-vips8` is fast and it can work without needing the entire image to be loaded into memory.
+`ruby-vips8` is fast and it can work without needing to have the entire image loaded into memory.
+Programs that use `ruby-vips8` don't manipulate images directly, instead they create pipelines of image processing operations building on a source image.
+When the end of the pipe is connected to a destination, the whole pipline executes at once, streaming the image in parallel from source to destination a section at a time.
-`ruby-vips8` allows you to set up pipelines that don't get executed until you output the image to disk or to a string.
-This means you can create, manipulate, and pass around Image objects without incurring any memory or CPU costs.
-The image is not actually processed until you write the image to memory or to disk.

 For example, the benchmark at [vips-benchmarks](https://github.com/stanislaw/vips-benchmarks) loads a large